CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Testing/General_Concepts/alphaVsBetaTesting.md

-#Alpha Vs Beta Testing
+# Alpha Vs Beta Testing

 Unit, Integration, System, Acceptance, and Regression Testing are all performed within the testing organization or by third party testers

 ***

-###There ar two other types of testing that are also worth mentioning:
+### There are two other types of testing that are also worth mentioning:

 **Alpha Testing** is the next step after the Developer's testing and is testing performed by distributing a software system ready to be released to a set of users that are internal to the organization that developed the software